pippin-29/push_swap/README.md

 Radix sort has been adapted to binary, proving useful, as we only have two bins, not ten.

+The numbers that are input must be converted to positive intgers...

+So  -5, 2, -6, 0, 1  Becomes 1, 4, 0, 2, 3

 Overall, i completed the project in much less time than anticipated...